 IN CONTINUATION FROM: CAN’T YOU READ THE SIGN, SIGN, EVERYWHERE A SIGN – TALES FROM THE WALK BEHIND ME, NO.6

-The situation is very stark, yet here I find myself making whatever moves I can for my own envisioned lifestyle.
+Though the situation itself is very stark, I find myself making whatever moves I can for my envisioned lifestyle.

-We are limited only by our minds in the pursuit of our own greatness.
+We are limited only by our mind in the pursuit of our own greatness.
 I can’t stress this enough.

-Don’t let these hard times ruin your impression of humanity.
+Don’t let these hard times ruin your impression of humanity –Follow your heart, genuinely.

 Let’s move on!